mitsuhiko/minijinja/README.md

 ## Minimum Rust Version

-MiniJinja supports Rust versions down to 1.45 at the moment.
-For the order preservation feature Rust 1.49 is required as it uses the indexmap dependency which no longer supports older Rust versions.
+MiniJinja's development version requires Rust 1.61 due to limitations with HRTBs in older Rust versions.

+MiniJinja 0.20 supports Rust versions down to 1.45.
+It is possible to write code that is compatible with both 0.20 and newer versions of MiniJinja which should make it possible to defer the upgrade to later.

 ## Sponsor